 Risk assessments are based on the potential hazards in any particular environment or location.
 Those undertaking risk assessments, where practicable, will visit the location concerned beforehand.
-Risk assessments must be reviewed annually to add any new or previously unforeseen hazards and document any new activities or environments.
+Risk assessments must be reviewed regularly and after each trip to add any new or previously unforeseen hazards and document any new activities or environments.